Are You My Mother?: Plot summary

 Are You My Mother? is a story about a hatchling bird.
-His mother, thinking her egg will stay in her nest where she left it, leaves her egg alone and flies off to find food.
+His mother, thinking her egg will stay in her nest where she left it, leaves it alone and flies off to find food.
 The baby bird hatches while the mother is away.
 The hatchling does not understand where his mother is, so he goes looking for her.
 While he cannot yet fly, he walks, and in his search, he asks a kitten (who says nothing), a hen, a dog, and a cow if they are his mother, but none of them are.

-Unable to give up, he does not walk, but runs as he sees an old car, which he realizes certainly cannot be his mother.
+Unable to give up, he runs instead of walking when he sees an old car, which he realizes certainly cannot be his mother.
 In desperation, the hatchling calls out to a boat, and then an airplane (but neither respond), and at last, he approaches and climbs onto the teeth of an enormous steam shovel calling to it "Mother, Mother!
 Here I am, Mother!".
-However, after it belches "SNORT" from its exhaust stack, the bird, discovering that the steam shovel was not really his mother after all, says it is "a snort" and tries to escape, but the machine shudders and grinds into motion.
+After it belches "SNORT" from its exhaust stack, however, the bird, realizes that the steam shovel was not his mother after all, says it is "a snort" and tries to escape, but the machine shudders and grinds into motion.
 The hatchling is put into danger and cries out for his mother quickly.

 At that moment, the steam shovel drops the hatchling into his nest, and his mother returns.
 The two are reunited, much to their delight, and the baby bird recounts to his mother the adventures he had looking for her, saying that she is not any animal or vehicle but a bird.

 Adaptations

 The regular version has 64 pages.
 An abridged and simplified 24-page board book has also been published by Random House.

-On August 13, 1991, Are You My Mother? was part of the Beginner Book Video series, directed and produced by Ray Messecar.
+In August 1991, Are You My Mother? was part of the Beginner Book Video series, directed and produced by Ray Messecar.
 The cast included Ardys Flavelle, Merwin Goldsmith, Marian Hailey, Ron Marshall, Brendon Parry and Jim Thurman.

 ArtsPower National Touring Theatre created an hour-long musical performance based on the book geared for children grades K-2, with music by Richard DeRosa.